-Explanation - In this instance Representative McCullough offered a motion to adopt the Senate Amendments on May 10, 2011 and the motion failed of adoption.
+Reasoning - In this instance Representative McCullough offered a motion to adopt the Senate Amendments on May 10, 2011 and the motion failed of adoption.
 18 On a subsequent legislative day, Representative McCullough again moved to adopt the Senate Amendments on House Bill 1223.
-19 there is discussion regarding the limitations on use of the motion to reconsider as expressed in House Rules.
+19 dispositive of Senate Amendments are not among the motions that can be reconsidered.20

 House Rules do not address the question of whether or not a failed motion to adopt Senate Amendments may be renewed; however, Sections 8.13 and 9.10 of House Rules clearly identify which motions may be reconsidered.
-Without question, motions dispositive of Senate Amendments are not among the motions that can be reconsidered.20
+Without question, motions